Antonín Vězda: Biography

 Vězda was born in Brno on 25 November 1920.
 His father, a printer, was interested in horticulture and mycology, which may have helped spur an early interest in natural history.
 Vězda qualified to enter university in 1940, but the German occupation of Czechoslovakia during World War II made it impossible for him to study.
 In 1945 he became an assistant to Alois Zlatník (dendrologist in the Faculty of Agriculture and Forestry at the Czech University of Life Sciences Prague) and at the same time began study of natural history at Masaryk University in Brno.
 He earned two diplomas, in science and in forestry, from this institution in 1947.
 In 1951 he completed a diploma in forestry engineering at the Agricultural University as a forest engineer, and started teaching forest botany at this institution.
 Vězda, like many other academics at that time, was dismissed from university for political reasons in 1958, as they were considered untrustworthy by the communist regime in power.
 With his academic freedoms thus restricted, he worked as a forester.
 After studying at the Botanical Institute of the Czechoslovak Academy of Sciences in Průhonice near Prague, he became a researcher in lichenology for this institution starting in 1963 – this was a job he was allowed to do at home.
 His three-room apartment in Brno became his office, herbarium, and home.
 His address, Tábor 28A, eventually became well known to lichenologists over the world, many of whom who knew him only through correspondence or by sending him specimens to study.
 In 1967 Vězda earned a Candidate of Sciences degree after defending a dissertation on the family Gyalectaceae.
 This dissertation launched his international career, and, despite the isolation imposed by the communist regime, he continued corresponding with prominent lichenologists worldwide, some of whom visited him, or sent him collections for analysis.
 It was in this way that he met Josef Poelt, with whom he developed a long-lasting friendship.

 Vězda was a passionate collector of lichens.
 During the time of the Iron Curtain, his travels had to be limited to Eastern Europe and the Caucasus; even there he could often only collect disguised as a tourist.
 It was only later, after retirement, that he visited many regions in Western and Southern Europe and overseas areas, including the Canary Islands, Dominica, New Zealand, Malaysia, and Seychelles.
 Vězda created several extensive works of exsiccata (a collection or series of dried herbarium specimens).
-His exsiccata collection titled Lichenes Cechoslovakiae exsiccati contained many species from his home country, while Lichenes selecti exsiccati became one of the largest exsiccata ever issued, with around 2500 specimens; he was praised by colleagues and herbaria curators worldwide for this collection.
+His exsiccata collection titled Lichenes Bohemoslovakiae exsiccati (1957–1959) contained many species from his home country, while Lichenes selecti exsiccati became one of the largest exsiccata ever issued, with around 2500 specimens; he was praised by colleagues and herbaria curators worldwide for this collection.
 His exsiccata series Lichenes Rariores Exsiccati (1992–2003) contained nearly 500 specimens with material gathered by 72 collectors.